Skip to content

 ValueError

-If no polygons are found in the specified layer.
+If no polygons are found in the specified layer, or the server returns an error or invalid response.

 Source code in prefab/predict.py